Employment History Verification

 How do you know what references you should choose?
-You want the people who will make the strongest recommendations for you.
+The best ones are people who will make the strongest recommendations for you.
 Former supervisors do not need to be referenced, especially if they did not know all your accomplishments or you aren't sure they will say the best things about you.
-Sometimes former co-workers, or supervisors in other departments who know your work, make the best choices.
+Sometimes, former co-workers or supervisors in other departments who know your work make the best choices.
 Again, the key is people who know your strengths and abilities—and who will say positive things about you.

-Overall, you want to choose about three to five references—people who can speak highly of your accomplishments, work ethic, skills, education, performance, etc. For experienced job-seekers, most references should come from previous supervisors and coworkers whom you worked closely with in the past, though you may also choose to list an educational (mentor) or personal (character) reference.
-College students and recent grads should have several references from internships or volunteer work in addition to professors and personal references.
+Overall, you want to choose about three to five references—people who can speak highly of your accomplishments, work ethic, skills, education, performance and more.
+For experienced job-seekers, most references should come from previous supervisors and coworkers with whom you worked closely in the past, though you may also choose to list an educational (mentor) or personal (character) reference.
+College students and recent graduates should have several references from internships or volunteer work in addition to professors and personal references.

 Verifying Employment History

-The company may check prior to offering you a job or after you have accepted a job offer.
+The company may perform the employment history verification prior to offering you a job or after you have accepted a job offer.
 If it is afterward, the offer will be contingent on your employment history matching the information you have provided to the employer.